 This time, it was a little too much for the SOL National Conference to handle.
-And Ridley's 27-7 victory over the Red-skins on Friday night could be a signal that the pendulum that had been headed north for so long could finally be ready to swing back toward the southern part of District One.
+And Ridley's 27-7 victory over the Redskins on Friday night could be a signal that the pendulum that had been headed north for so long could finally be ready to swing back toward the southern part of District One.

-The conference that has produced five state championships and two other state finalists over the past 11 years will finally be able to enjoy a basketball season in its totality when the district title game takes place Friday night between the Raiders and West Green Chester Henderson.
+The conference that has pro-duced five state championships and two other state finalists over the past 11 years will finally be able to enjoy a basketball season in its totality when the district title game takes place night between the Friday Green Chester Henderson.

-However, this isn't overnight occurrence that is overlight occurrence that is taking place here.
+However, this isn't overnight occurrence that is taking place here.
 When you're the hunted for so long, the hunters eventually get to you.
 But the National Conference didn't need camouflage all those years.
-The teams could just hide behind a tree and nobody could ever find them
+The teams could just hide behind a tree and nobody could ever find them.

-Consider that from 1999 to 2004, the National Conference's record in district playoff games against non-Suburban One League opponents was 12-1.
+Consider that from 1999 to 2004, the National Conference's record in district playoff games against non-Suburban League opponents was 12-1.
 (Ridley's 2002 win over Neshaminy was the one flaw in that equation.)

 If you add in the Eastern final games for the right to play for a state title, that record improves to 17-2.
-(Austin Scott's Parkland squad beat North Penn at Heartbreak Ridge in the '02 East finale.)
+(Austin Scott's Parkland squad beat North Penn at

+Heartbreak Ridge in the '02 East finale.)